10 Best Tips to Handle Out of Stock Situations for eCommerce Businesses in 2022

 Stock replenishment entails ensuring that you always have enough products to sell at the appropriate time.
 According to research, poor shelf replenishment practices account for 70 to 90% of stockouts, with supplier shortages accounting for only 10 to 30%.
 Stock replenishment is becoming increasingly important in the omnichannel retail environment, where you must provide the best product selection possible, whether online or in-store.

 Today, many automated stock management systems are available to track inventory and order items based on your specifications.
 It is critical not only to keep items in stock but also to forecast future demand, reduce markdowns and keep customers happy.
+Read further about the stock discrepancy.

 10 Tips to Handle Out of Stock Situations and Prevent Them From Occurring